brabect1/sta_basics_course/doc/sta_basics_course.rst

 .. figure:: png/cell_arcs.png

-   Examples of cell arcs of a flip-flop (incl. extra arcs due to asynchronous reset) and a combinational cell.
+   Examples of cell arcs of a flip-flop (incl. extra arcs due to asynchronous reset ``RB``) and a combinational cell.

 Signal path
   *Signal path* from one *cell* to another is a unique path through *nets* and other *cells* in a direction of logic signal propagation.

 Timing path
-  *Timing path* is a set of signal paths going from a *startpoint* to an *endpoint*, see e.g. `TBD`_.
+  *Timing path* is a set of signal paths going from a *startpoint* to an *endpoint*, see figure below.
   The path is oriented in the direction a logic signal can go (i.e. through the inputs to outputs of logic elements along the path).